 other halfway houses and halfway houses for young offenders for not more than forty (40)

-Halfway houses for young offenders for not more than forty (40) occupants, provided that the
+Halfway houses for young offenders for not more than forty (40) occupants, provided

 board finds that the proposed use would not be detrimental to the public interest considering the

 size and character of the proposed facility and its proximity to schools, churches, mosques,

 synagogues, residences, halfway houses and other halfway houses for young offenders.